Tudi Gong Temple

 土地公廟

-Fude Temple is the center of faith for the Dingbenzi settlement, nicknamed "the dumbest Land God Temple in Taiwan" due to its location.
-There are no statues in the temple; instead, a stone tablet is inscribed with "Fude Zhengshen," indicating its ancient origins.
-The octagonal column in the Chaozhou style and the "Huatai" (a type of cradle for nurturing life) shaped like a Taishi chair behind the temple reveal the Hakka heritage of the ancestors.
-Although small, the temple is composed of six large stones carved and combined as one, with a unique design that exemplifies the classic Land God Temple style.
-The Land God Temple made of stone is a testament to Dingbenzi being known as the "Stone Settlement."
+Fude Temple is the center of faith for the Dingbenzi settlement and is nicknamed "the dumbest Earth God Temple in Taiwan" because of its location name.
+The temple does not have a statue; instead, it features a stone tablet engraved with "Fude Zhengshen," indicating its ancient origin.
+The Chaozhou-style octagonal prismatic structure and the "Hua Tai" (Cohabitation of Life) shaped like a traditional armchair behind the temple reveal the ancestral Hakka heritage.
+Though small, the temple is sculpted from six large stones, embodying a classic style of Earth God Temple.
+Made of stone, the Earth God Temple is a testament to Dingbenzi being referred to as the "Stone Settlement."

 Address:Zhuqi Township, Chiayi County 604